 Apart from the maroon beret the identifying symbol for Airborne Forces for many years was the Denison Smock.
 Its replacement with the standard Disruptive Pattern (DPM) Smock in the late 1970s still causes consternation with many veterans I talk with.
 Its demise, however, actually began many years before it was finally withdrawn.
 At the Airborne Assault Museum we have been trying to trace the origins, variants and replacement of this iconic item of uniform.

 The smock was introduced after direct copies of the German “Step in Smock”, which had short legs attached as part of the main body, were initially used.
 The newer “Denison” version dispensed with the legs and instead utilised a “tail” which was attached at the back and fastened underneath the crotch to the front of the garment.
-This tail prevented the smock from riding over the head of the wearer when parachuting and could be undone upon landing.
+This tail was intended to "keep out the drafts" in colder, windy conditions and make it easier to put on a parachute harness.

 The smock was cut to generous proportions as it had to fit over the wearers normal battledress.
 It consisted of a body of camouflage material in a pattern designed by Major Denison.
 This was of a sand base with a mid green and brown disruptor in a brush stroke pattern.
 An economy version, introduced in 1944, dispensed with the knitted cuffs and introduced a greener base colour more suitable for operations in Europe.

 Post war there was a major change to the design in 1959, with a more fitted design and full zip, knitted cuffs and with a khaki base colour and a vertical pattern of green and brown stripes.
 Numerous variations of this pattern existed, including a sand coloured desert version, and a final variant was introduced in 1972 with a lighter khaki base colour and defined stripes.
-This final version was also labeled “Smock Camouflage” in a change from the earlier labels which read “Smock Denison”.
+This final version was also labelled “Smock Camouflage” in a change from the earlier labels which read “Smock Denison”.
+Some historians believe that Smock 'Denison' was a typo.
+That in fact the label should have read 'Smock Denim'.

 From what we can gather in the archive the earliest reference to its replacement is made in by the Executive Committee of the Army Council on 30th June 1961 stating that the Denison Smock “Should not be retained”.
 It is noted that the Parachute Regiment were contacted about this and 16 Para Brigade acknowledged the decision with the publication of a “Rules on the Wearing of Combat Dress” on 5th June 1962.